-- Sustainable IPC Created in 2011, this is the first sustainability index in Mexico and the second in Latin America, which increases visibility for companies who achieve the best ESG performance.
-It has laid the groundwork to position Mexico as a country with a stock market committed to sustainability. - On June 2020, the IPC evolved into the S&P/BMV Total México ESG, which is part of a new generation of indexes that use the highest standards of evaluation and a new methodology that puts more importance on ESG factors, while also considering other sectors, such as Fibras (Real Estate Investment Trusts).
-In terms of performance, there was a 3% annual increase compared to the traditional IPC.
+Sustainable IPC - Created in 2011, this is the first sustainability index in Mexico and the second in Latin America, which increases visibility for issuers who achieve the best ESG performance.
+It has laid the groundwork to position Mexico as a country with a stock market committed to sustainability.